naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 * familiarity with data structures, algorithms of the problem
 * technical communication skills and coach-ability if they are stuck

-And the last part of the interview is designed so we can allow the candidate some time to ask us questions so we can pitch the company favorably to them (aka make them drink the kool-aid).
+And the last part of the interview is designed to give the candidate some time to ask us questions so the interviewer can pitch the company favorably to them (aka make them drink the kool-aid).

 Now, imagine a candidate doing this 2-6 times in the process of interviewing with 1 company.
 You may be thinking, "that's not so bad", consider this: my last interviewing period lasted about 4 months, and I had repeated this process with 30 companies.
 Thats a **lot** of interviews, all following the same routine.
 With every rejection, I felt a sting of pride -- I *knew* I was good, but I struggled with these interviews because I couldn't solve every variant of these problems fast enough.